 After earning her B.A. in Communication Studies at Winona State University in Minnesota, Emily set out to find warmer climates and ocean air.
 For the last six years, she has been employed as a Fishery Policy Analyst with the National Marine Fisheries Service, Pacific Islands Regional Office in Hawaii.
 In her position with the International Fisheries Division, Emily has worked to support international negotiations related to fisheries management and has contributed to the domestic implementation of international fisheries agreements, primarily in the Western and Central Pacific.
 Emily is interested in sustainable seafood and international fisheries management.
 She enjoys warm weather, blue water, sunshine, a good hoppy IPA and is bracing herself seasonal depression.

 Lily graduated from the University of Chicago and worked for marine research and conservation organizations before joining MARINA.
 She is interested in the production systems of coastal zones on the brink of development.
-In collaboration with the Stockholm Resilience Center, Lily plans to track the trade of octopus across East Africa and onto the global market.
+In collaboration with the Stockholm Resilience Center, Lily is tracking the trade of octopus across East Africa and onto the global market.
 She is excited to be part of MARINA and hopes to inform poverty reduction efforts for those engaged in fishery supply chains.
 More generally Lily is interested in improving access to marine science and finding avenues to better connect practitioners in low-income nations with untapped resources.